 Herbal consultations and formulations are not yet covered by most medical insurance, making them difficult to afford for some.
-The CSA model is offered for the significant savings imparted on products and consultations.
-A scholarship form is available for those unable to afford a non-CSA consultation.
+The "membership" model is offered for the significant savings on consultations.
 Sarah prioritizes education in hopes of strengthening confidence in growing, harvesting, and making one's own medicine-- the most affordable option, available to everyone.

 Sweet Flag Herbs is grateful to be part of a community of learning, sharing information and experiences.
 Thus, botanical and ecosystem information, traditional uses, growing recommendations, etc. are provided whenever possible.
 Dialogue and feedback are most welcome!